oschuen/kbac/MultiProject/HelloLib/README.md

 # Include Lib from source

-If this library shall be either used from source or from install location, it has to possible to make a
+If this library shall be either used from source or from install location, it has to be possible to make a

     find_package(hello)